teresa-m/training-material/topics/assembly/tutorials/hybrid_denovo_assembly/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
-> > Our short read set was 'paired-end'.
+> > Our short read set was `paired-end`.
 Short read technology can only sequence a few hundred base-pairs in a single read.
 To provide better structural information, paired-end sequencing was created, where longer fragments (fixed length) are used.
 A few hundred bp is sequenced at both ends of the fragment, leaving the middle section unsequenced.
 The reads produced (the mate-pair) from a single fragment are separated by a fixed length, so we know they are nearby in the genome.
 > >
 > {: .solution}
 >